sjbylo/aba/Troubleshooting.md

 Nov 19 02:39:26 master1 bootkube.sh[10004]: Sending bootstrap-success event.
 Waiting for remaining assets to be created.
 ```

-Once bootkube has finished and the host has restarted run the following command to observe the installtion of OpenShift:
+Once bootkube has finished and the host has restarted run the following command to observe the installation of OpenShift:

 ```
 make cmd get co